liprin1129/DataAnalyst/HomeWork/3. Data Wrangling/writeup.md

 	id : set([<type 'int'>])
 ```

-All nodes have unique attribute value except v value in tag element.
-However, it is not a problematic because tag elements hold various kind of values according to different keys.
+Type of major nodes seems not including critical issue, as all nodes have unique attribute value except attribute **v** in tag element.
+However, it is not a problematic because tag elements hold various kind of values accordingly different keys.
 For example,

 ```Python
 <tag k="name" v="Raeburn Road/Morland Drive" />